mslinn/eventuate-user-guide/src/sphinx/user-guide.rst

 -------------------
 This user guide presents simple examples that demonstrate how to:

-- Implement an event-sourced actor
+- Implement an event-sourced actor.
-- Replicate actor state with event sourcing
+- Replicate actor state with event sourcing.
-- Detect concurrent updates to replicated state
+- Detect concurrent updates to replicated state.
-- Track conflicts from concurrent updates
+- Track conflicts from concurrent updates.
-- Resolve conflicts automatically and interactively
+- Resolve conflicts automatically and interactively.
-- Make concurrent updates conflict-free with operation-based CRDTs
+- Make concurrent updates conflict-free with operation-based CRDTs.
-- Implement an event-sourced view over many event-sourced actors
+- Implement an event-sourced view over many event-sourced actors.
-- Achieve causal read consistency across event-sourced actors and views and
+- Achieve causal read consistency across event-sourced actors and views.
 - Implement event-driven communication between event-sourced actors.

-The user guide only scratches the surface of Eventuate.
 You can find further details in the :ref:`reference` documentation.

 Prerequisites